MattRowe18/CARLA/docs/source/index.rst

-Welcome to the CARLA Dynamic Weather tutorial!
+CARLA Dynamic Weather tutorial
 ===================================

+Welcome to the CARLA Dynamic Weather tutorial.
+In this tutorial we will explore the ``dynamic_weather.py`` script supplied with the Python API examples as part of the CARLA simulator package.

 **CARLA** is an advanced simulator for the generation of data for training autonomous driving solutions.
 The simulator provides a plethora of options to mimic real world